puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 for resource parameters is provided in the [Resource Type Reference](https://docs.puppet.com/puppet/latest/reference/type.html).

+Now that you have a bit of a better idea of what resource syntax looks like, let's take another look at that file resource.

 You may have noticed that the `home/learning/www/index.html` resource had a single parameter value pair: `ensure => 'absent'`.
 The `ensure` parameter specifies the basic state of a resource.
 Most resources can have an `ensure` value of `absent` or `present` to specify whether or not the resource exists on the system.

-Because the `file` resource can be used to manage directories and symlinks as well as ordinary files, the ensure attribute can take the `file`, `directory`, and `link` values as well as the basic `present` and `absent`.
+Many resources will can have sevaral other values set of the `ensure` attribute.
+Because the `file` resource can be used to manage directories and symlinks as well as ordinary files, for example, its ensure attribute can take the `file`, `directory`, and `link` values as well as the basic `present` and `absent`.
 (The `present` value will create an ordinary file if nothing exists at the specified path, but will not replace an existing directory or symlink.
 A more specific value will replace what's already there if it does not match that value.)

 <div class = "lvm-task-number"><p>Task 5:</p></div>